ultimate271/notes/sanderson/elantris/elantris02.06.sanderson.md

 [Author]: # {sanderson}

 # CHAPTER 6
+_Relevent People_
+_Gyorn Hrathen: High Priest of Herethi religion from Fjordell_
+_Dilaf: His slave_

+_Svrakiss: Pagans of the Herethi religion_

+_Other notes_
+_King Iadon of Arelon_
+_Princess Sarene of Teod_
+_Jaddeth, Divine Ruler of the Herethi religion_
+_Kae, Capital of Arelon_

+## Dilaf and Hrathen discuss the king and the princess before talking of revolt
 “There is no hope for the king, I’m afraid.”
 Hrathen folded his arms across his breastplate thoughtfully as he looked back at the throne room.
 “Your Grace?”
 Dilaf asked.